Bikash-Raya/vulnerable-webserver-rce-detection-incident-response-/README.md

 ## 📡 Apache Log Ingestion into Sentinel

-Apache automatically logs every HTTP request to `/var/log/apache2/access.log` — including the injected attack commands in the URL parameters.
-By streaming this file into Sentinel, every attack command becomes searchable and detectable via KQL.
+Apache logged every HTTP request I made — including the injected commands in the URL parameters.
+By streaming this file into Sentinel, every `;whoami` and `;cat /etc/passwd` became searchable with KQL.

 | Setting | Value |
 | --- | --- |